 And so, while the Torah explicitly cautions against putting the younger before the elder in terms of inheritance, time and time again, the aggadic (narrative) portions of the Torah provide the opposite lesson.
 Yitzhak before Yishmael, Yaakov before Esau, Rahel before Leah, Yoseph before all his elder brothers, and Ephraim before Menashe.
 What is the meaning of this odd discord between law and example?
 What is the Torah trying to tell us?

 One lesson (as discussed more fully in an earlier essay) is that, yes, there is a rule of how we are to do things.
 Yes, our interactions are meant to fit a certain framework, and in the absence of pressing need, that framework is not to be lightly put aside.
 But sometimes a situation arises that simply doesn’t fit the framework.
 The eldest son is not the most suited to inherit.
 The most promising child is the younger.
 Or is female.
 In that case, the aggadot give us a hint: Do as I do, not as I say!
 You have My permission to go out of bounds, so long as you acknowledge the line as you step across it, so long as you understand that this is an exception and not the rule.

-These exceptions do not constitutes the educational basis of behavior.
+But these exceptions do not constitutes the educational basis of behavior.
 They are permissible for the outliers, the more mainstream behaviors are those which reinforce a particular life-affirming and life-generating culture.
 Clearly, favoritism is not conducive to peace and would be disruptive of society if it were to become the norm.
 Thus, any exception to the rule of firstborn inheritance must be done quietly, and with full acknowledgment that a line has been crossed.
-It is not to be considered a precedent or something to be emulated.
+It is not to be considered a precedent or something to be emulated.1

 The flattening of hierarchies